 It's not everyday that you get to fly the iconic Boeing 747 on a domestic route.
 With limits on the number of flights allowed to operate to West Bengal from Mumbai and Delhi, Indian airlines have been using their long-haul planes to boost capacity on flights to Kolkata.

-I was recently able to book myself a seat on an Air India jumbo jet, flying from Kolkata to Delhi, and was excited to experience the "Queen of the Skies".
+I was recently able to book myself a seat on an Air India jumbo jet, flying from Kolkata to Delhi, and was excited to review the "Queen of the Skies".

 Kolkata (CCU) - Delhi (DEL)